 People seem to be terrified of the strangest things.
 Green smarties, Sasquatch, ageing naturally and gracefully.
-(I'm all for ageing in the most unnatural way possible by the way and if you want to push, pull, or inject I’m all for whatever makes you feel good.
-If you’re against it, save your I’m so horrified comments for another post I have coming up which should send you right into a tail spin.)
+I'm all for ageing in the most unnatural way possible by the way and am currently experimenting with red light therapy for an upcoming post.

 I've deduced, that people aren't terribly afraid of hammering the nail in, it's what to do when you take it out.
 Because once you take that nail out you are left with ...
 THE DREADED NAIL HOLE.

 So what to do?
 Well, much like if your face has a big indentation in it, you fill it up with filler.

 You can buy a tub of drywall compound at the hardware store for between $5 and $10.
 Premixed, ready to go.

 You might even have some in your basement that you bought when you first moved into your house thinking you were going to be very handy home improvement whiz but instead - hung up fireman posters.